alxbryann/recomienda/README.md

 In this project you can see a crud implemented with PHP and MYSQL as a database engine, in addition to having an easy and intuitive graphical interface.

-Try it yourself at recommend.site
+Try it yourself at recomienda.site